armoutihansen/xyz/content/authors/admin/_index.md

 ---
 title: Jesper Armouti-Hansen
-role: Professor of Artificial Intelligence
+role: Postdoctoral Researcher
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests are in the fields of Choice and Decision Theory, Behavioral and Experimental Economics, Behavioral Contract Theory and Machine Learning.
 interests:
   - Artificial Intelligence
   - Computational Linguistics